 Competent training managers now create content according to the organization and deliver according to the needs of the learner.
 With the positive relationship between eLearning and employee performance, more content is developed and archived regularly.
 This has led to proliferation of learning material that is now categorized for re-use.
 This trend is important to learn and keep up if organizations want to update employee skills, improve ROI on trainings and reduce time taken to develop these trainings.
-In this section we discuss the major aspects of workplace trainings and the appropriate eLearning strategies.
+In this section, we discuss the major aspects of workplace training and the appropriate eLearning strategies.

 Learning in the workplace as a process